'Ring Of Fire' Solar Eclipse: Viewing Guide For The Boston Area

 Once again, if you plan on viewing the solar eclipse, please do not do so with the naked eye.
 You can purchase special solar eclipse viewing glasses online (fairly cheaply).
 Or, you can watch on one of several live streams online.

 Now if only we can get clear skies that morning.
-More on that to come. . .MORE NEWS: It Happens Here: Hyde Park Mom Leads New Digital Radio Station Spark FM
+More on that to come. . .MORE NEWS: Coronavirus In Massachusetts: Today's Developments

 Follow Terry on Twitter @TerryWBZ